 If you choose not to but change your mind later on, finding out is easier with some hospitals than others.

 ‘Departmental policies vary, so ask about this,’ says Shree.
 ‘Some ultrasound reports contain the baby's sex while others don’t, so another scan may be necessary.’

-What happens during the scan
+What happens during the 20-week scan?

 This scan is pretty much the same as your first one (yep, you can bring someone with you and yes, you’ll need a full bladder again) although it may take a bit longer – between 30 minutes and an hour – because it’s looking at more measurements and aspects of your baby’s development.

 ‘Timing depends on who is doing your scan and what they’re seeing,’ explains Shree.

 ‘Afterwards, they’ll talk you through findings or refer you to a midwife to do that – it varies from hospital to hospital.’

 More than 45,000 women have an anomaly detected at their 20-week scan each year; for advice and support, visit the charity ARC (Antenatal Results & Choices) website here.